kibrug/kibrug/README.md

 ### Kibru 👨🏽‍💻✨

-Hiya there 👋🏾 I was born in Ethiopia (Durame) and studying Software Engineering and I'm a Full-stack Software Engineer.
+Hiya there 👋🏾 I was born in Ethiopia and studying Software Engineering and I'm a Full-stack Software Engineer.

 I love learning new things especially about programming languages.